Ekultek/XanXSS/README.md

 <iMG&#13;sRc=%0acONfIRM();=+'jAVASCRiPT:alerT("XSS");'</STYlE><Svg/onLoad='alErT((1));'/>
 ```

 With XanXSS every payload is different.
 XanXSS works by running through the payloads until a specified number is found or a timer hits the max time, this prevents it from looping for to long.
+Some of the features included in XanXSS:

+ - Ability to pass your own headers using `-H`
+ - Ability to generate a polyglot script using `-P`
+ - Ability to run behind a proxy using `-p`
+ - And many more

 # Proof of Concept